What UROP is about, and where it is offered

 [c] UROP topics will be posted on the student portal after review by Assistant Dean

-[d] Student submits application form to module host department
+[d] Student submits application form to course host department

-[e] Students who have been selected by the module host department will be pre-allocated the UROP module
+[e] Students who have been selected by the course host department will be pre-allocated the UROP course

 Note: All completed assignments should be submitted to the supervisors by Week 12 of the semester.